VaultLinkCrypto/MomScanner/README.md

 ### Options Liquidity Filter
 Penny Pilot toggle, max spread %, min OI, max DTE, options check interval.

-### Score Weights
+### Score Weights (v6 defaults)
-5 weighted components summing to 100.
-Defaults: VP 30, RV 20, PE 20, VE 15, OA 15.
+- Volume Pressure: **10**
+- Relative Volume: **26**
+- Price vs EMA: **26**
+- Volatility Expansion: **19**
+- Options Activity: **19**

 ### Time-of-Day Tuning (v5)
-Enable/disable adaptive thresholds.
-When enabled, score threshold and stability streak duration auto-adjust by market hour.
+Toggle.
+Adapts score thresholds and stability streak by market hour.

 ### Stability Filter (v4)
-- Window: 10 cycles default
+- Window: 10 cycles
-- Min Qual: 8 of 10 default
+- Min Qual: 8 of 10
-- Min Streak: 60 seconds default (overridden by ToD when enabled)
+- Min Streak: 60 seconds (overridden by ToD)
-- Flip Warn: 8 default
+- Flip Warn: 8

 ### Behavior
-- Smoothing Lag: 60s default (overridden by ToD when enabled)
+- Smoothing Lag: 60s (overridden by ToD)
 - High Threshold: 75 (overridden by ToD)
 - Low Threshold: 25
 - Min Refresh: 5 seconds

 ---

-## Part 12 — Troubleshooting
+## Part 10 — Troubleshooting

-**No candidates appearing in the morning:** The Open window (9:30-10:00) deliberately uses strict thresholds.
-This is normal.
-Wait for 10:00 AM when ToD shifts to Midday.
+**Don't-Trade banner won't go away:** Click the Dismiss button to hide it for the current session.
+It will not reappear until you reload the page (or until the conditions change again on a future session).

+**Volume Pressure component shows 50 always:** The tick buffer needs at least 2 polls with a volume delta to start producing values.
+First minute or so after a ticker is added, VP will be 50.
+After that it should respond.
+If it stays at 50 indefinitely, the volume field may not be flowing — check Test Feed.

+**Score decreased compared to v5 on the same ticker:** Expected. v6 weights VP at 10% instead of 30%, and the new VP is more accurate (less noise).
+Lower your score threshold to 73 or 72 if you want to preserve similar promotion rates.

+**Candidates appear less often than in v5:** Also expected, especially on choppy/low-vol days.
+The L1-aware scoring is more discerning.

+**Type column populates immediately on promotion now:** This is the v6 fix.
+In v5 it appeared only after demotion.

 **Regime banner stuck at "unknown":** SPY isn't in your active scan.
 Add SPY.
-Wait 30 seconds for data to accumulate.

-**Session resumed with warning toast:** A heartbeat gap was detected (laptop sleep, browser closed, OS crash, etc.).
+**Session resumed with warning toast:** Heartbeat gap detected.
 Some transitions in that gap are missing.
-Continue the session normally — current state is intact.
+Continue normally.

 **Breakout column shows numbers but no `BRK`:** Range expansion is happening but price hasn't broken out yet.
-Watch closely — it's building.

-**Acceleration section empty during close window:** No active breakouts.
-Either there are no good late-day setups or your active scan doesn't include the right tickers.
-Re-run thinkorswim scan and paste fresh symbols.

-**Type column shows `—`:** The ticker isn't currently a candidate, or score history is too short for classification.
-Will populate once it qualifies.
+Watch closely.

+**Acceleration section empty during close window:** Expected on low-vol days (v6 suppresses the section's looser thresholds).
+Otherwise, no breakouts have triggered yet.

 **Session Summary popup blocked:** Allow popups for your GitHub Pages domain.

-**Stability filter still feels too strict despite ToD:** You can lower the base settings (Stability Filter section in settings).
-The ToD overlay multiplies/reduces those base values, so reducing the base reduces the overall effective values.

-**Tickers from yesterday won't go away:** v5 should auto-detect a new session, but if it doesn't, click **Clear Active** in the input bar (history archive is preserved).

-**Score velocity in tooltip seems wrong:** Score velocity is computed over the last 2 minutes of polling.
-If a ticker just promoted, velocity will read low until enough samples accumulate.

-**Feed errors:** Re-paste API key, ensure Production environment, click Test Feed.

 **Code update not showing:** GitHub Pages caches 30-60 seconds.
 Hard refresh with Ctrl+Shift+R.

 ---

-## Part 13 — Data safety
+## Part 11 — Data safety

 All API keys and trading data stored in browser localStorage only.
 Never transmitted except directly to Tradier/Schwab API endpoints.
 Repository contains no keys.
 Public repo is safe.

-The session snapshot stored by v5's persistence layer is comprehensive — it includes price history and score history.
-This data also stays in your browser.
-To clear all data, use the gear → clear keys, plus Clear Active, Clear History, and Clear Log buttons.
-Or clear site data in your browser settings.
+The session snapshot stored by v5/v6's persistence layer is comprehensive.
+To clear all data: gear → clear keys, plus Clear Active, Clear History, and Clear Log buttons.
+Or clear site data in browser settings.

 ---

-## Part 14 — Roadmap (still pending)
+## Part 12 — Roadmap

-These were proposed but not yet built:
+Still pending features:

 1. **Schwab token auto-refresh** before 30-minute expiration
-2. **L2 WebSocket streaming** for true sub-second updates and lower API usage
-3. **True buy/sell volume pressure** from Tradier Time & Sales stream
+2. **WebSocket streaming** if your data tier supports it (would replace polling)
-4. **Sound or browser notification** when a candidate promotes or breakout activates
+3. **Sound or browser notification** when a candidate promotes or breakout activates
-5. **Spread trend indicator** showing whether ATM spread is widening or tightening over the last 5 minutes
+4. **Spread trend indicator** showing whether ATM spread is widening or tightening
-6. **Historical ATR/EMA** from a proper bars endpoint (replaces the rolling approximation)
+5. **Historical ATR/EMA** from a proper bars endpoint (replaces rolling approximation)
-7. **Multi-day summary archive browser** to compare today's session against prior sessions visually
+6. **Multi-day summary archive browser** to compare today's session against prior sessions
-8. **Auto-export at 4:00 PM** — automatic CSV + PDF summary generation when the close window ends, no manual click needed
+7. **Auto-export at 4:00 PM** — automatic CSV + PDF generation when the close window ends
-9. **Per-ticker notes** — small text field per ticker for your own annotations during the session
+8. **Per-ticker notes** — small text field per ticker for your own annotations during the session
-10. **Backtest mode** — replay a past session from the Active CSV to test new settings before live use
+9. **Backtest mode** — replay a past session from CSVs to test new settings

-Tell me when you want any of these.
+10. **Score component breakdown panel** — click a ticker to see live VP/RV/PE/VE/OA values, useful for debugging why a stock is or isn't qualifying